In some cases, we earn commissions from affiliate links in our posts.

 You can currently catch up with Series 1-6 HERE.

 Who's Returning for Season 7 of Endeavour?

-We know for certain that Shaun Evans is returning to reprise his role as DS Morse.
-Early shots from filming suggest the mustache will not be reprising its role.
+We know for certain that Shaun Evans is returning as DS Morse.
+The mustache will not be reprising its role.

 Also returning are cast members Roger Allam (Detective Chief Inspector Fred Thursday), Anton Lesser (Chief Superintendent Reginald Bright), Sean Rigby (Detective Sergeant Jim Strange), James Bradshaw (Dr. Max DeBryn), Abigail Thaw (Dorothea Frazil), Caroline O’Neill (Win Thursday) and Sara Vickers (Joan Thursday).

 Endeavour is Confirmed for Season 8

 Last year, ITV officially confirmed that Endeavour will return for an eighth season.
 This is a particularly interesting development because people have been speculating for a while about whether there would be another.

 Writer Russell Lewis specifically alluded to some events that occur later than 1970, saying “We’re thrilled ITV has asked #TeamEndeavour to continue to add to the Casebook of Colin Dexter’s immortal creation, and take E. Morse and Oxford’s Finest into a new decade of decimalisation, package holidays, the Oil Crisis, Blackouts, Three Day Weeks, and Europa Endlos.”